csushin/GCAM-Electron/README.md

 $ npm start

 This app requires the python library Pandas(ant its required lib such as numpy>1.7.1) and sklearn.
 So in the development mode before you compile it, you should first install Pandas in python 3.4
-#python -m pip install pandas
+$ python -m pip install pandas
+$ python -m pip install sklearn
+$ python -m pip install numpy